WinVector/rquery/README.md

 -   Direct set difference, anti-join.
 -   Division.

 A great benefit of Codd's relational algebra is it gives one concepts to decompose complex data transformations into sequences of simpler transformations.

-One reason `SQL` seems more complicated is `SQL`'s expression of sequencing as nested function composition.
+Some reasons `SQL` seems complicated include:

+-   `SQL`'s realization of sequencing as nested function composition.
+-   `SQL` uses some relational concepts as steps, others as modifiers and predicates.

 A lot of the gracefulness of the Codd theory can be recovered through the usual trick changing function composition notation from `g(f(x))` to `x . f() . g()`.
-This experiment is asking (and not for the first time): "what if `SQL` were piped (wrote composition as a left to right flow, instead of right to left nesting)?"
+This experiment is asking (and not for the first time): "what if `SQL` were piped (expressed composition as a left to right flow, instead of a right to left nesting)?"

 Let's work a non-trivial example: the `dplyr` pipeline from [Let’s Have Some Sympathy For The Part-time R User](http://www.win-vector.com/blog/2017/08/lets-have-some-sympathy-for-the-part-time-r-user/).